isetbio/ISETImagePipeline/README.md

 ## Getting started
 - The best way to set up all the dependencies is to use [ToolboxToolbox](https://github.com/ToolboxHub/ToolboxToolbox), which is a MATLAB package manager developed by other wonderful people in our lab.
 Once you set everything up, you can clone (or download) this repo to `Matlab-User-Path/projects/ISETImagePipeline`.
 Type `tbUseProject(ISETImagePipeline)` in MATLAB, and `ToolboxToolbox` will set everything up for you!

-- Alternatively, you can also manually download the other two dependencies, just make sure everything is on MATLAB's search path before running the code in here!
+- Alternatively, you can also manually download the other three dependencies, just make sure everything is on MATLAB's search path before running the code in here!

-We have written a set of tutorial/live script that are designed to demonstrate the basic usage of our code.
+We have written a set of tutorial/live scripts that are designed to demonstrate the basic usage of our code.
 You can find them under `recon_2020`.
-These code are well commented and contains (hopefully) the details on how to reproduce our analysis reported in the paper.
+These code are well commented and contains (hopefully) the details on how to reproduce the analysis reported in the paper.
 We suggust you go through them in the order as we listed.

 ```
 ...